 What will be available at the Finish Area?

 Water, food, washrooms will be available at the finish area.
-Riders can then proceed to the BBQ area to receive their complimentary burger (beef, chicken or veggie), and then onto the Prince Eddy’s Patio for their complimentary beverage (for riders 19 and older).
+Riders can then proceed to the BBQ area to receive their complimentary burger (beef, chicken or veggie), and then to Prince Eddy’s for their complimentary beverage (for riders 19 and older).

-On-stage entertainment, picnic tables and shade will all be available in the Pavilion Area.
+On-stage entertainment, picnic tables and cover will all be available in the O'Neill Pavilion Area.
 Awards will begin at 2 p.m.